 Just because a wedding has a small guest count doesn’t mean it can’t make a statement.
 Some of our favorite 2021 wedding trends are all about going over-the-top when it comes to decor.
 We’re seeing color schemes that range from light and airy blues and lavenders to ‘60s-inspired hues like chartreuse and peach, and ‘90s rainbow-inspired color schemes, as well.
 Oversized floral installations, like dramatic ceremony backdrops or floral chandeliers, make a major statement, and garner plenty of likes on the ‘gram.
 Expect to see lighting play a bigger role than ever before, whether it’s to make a larger space seem cozier to better accommodate a smaller guest count, or to highlight the unique decor even further.

 Because dancing may be somewhat limited, couples are finding unique ways to entertain guests.
 A live band or DJ is a must, not just to play music and facilitate special dances, but to serve as an emcee for the evening.
 From stand-up comedians to celebrity impersonators, couples are thinking out of the box, so that guests can be entertained while seated at their tables.
 “Incorporating a live activation or live entertainment into the wedding reception creates a memorable experience that goes beyond just having a DJ for music or having standard reception elements,” says Jamésa S. Adams of Jayne Heir Weddings in Temple Hills, Maryland.
 “Including a 360-degree photobooth, costumed dancers, a confetti cannon, a live band, eclectic musicians, or a live painter are just a few ideas that can create a huge impact in the overall atmosphere of the wedding.”
-And you’ll see more (short!) guest toasts incorporated throughout the reception, beyond the usual father-of-the-bride speech.
+And you’ll see more (short!) guest toasts incorporated throughout the reception, beyond the usual maid of honor and father-of-the-bride speeches.

 With the rise of plated dinners and live entertainment, weddings may start to feel like dining at a fine restaurant.
 Reception tables will come in a variety of shapes and sizes, and seating assignments will be based on family or living situations, rather than disparate groups of people placed together.
 Table assignments may be discussed and sent to guests in advance to minimize confusion upon arrival.